Butter Mints are so creamy and melt in your mouth. They are a staple at baby showers, wedding receptions and more.

 Pro Tips

-- Powdered sugar and heavy cream.
+- Adjust the powdered sugar and heavy cream.
 Powdered Sugar measurements can vary by person.
-If you find the dough is not the right consistency, add a tiny bit of heavy cream until the desired texture.
+If you find the dough is not the right consistency, add a tiny bit of heavy cream or powdered sugar until the desired texture.

 FAQ’s